 - Caring and competent teachers

-- More time in school
+- More time for each lesson

 - Social and emotional counseling